InfiniteCS/openstack_mistral/resource_optimization/README.md

-# Resource optimization using YAML
+# Resource optimization using Mistral YAML

 These example demonstrate how to use OpenStack Mistral actions in Mistral workflow to delete the VMs which is in SHUTOFF state for more than 24Hrs.